ThienBuiTB/cse15l-lab-reports/lab3.md

 # lab 3
 ## Part 1
-The website I used is [geeksforgeek](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/)
+The website I used is [geeksforgeek](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/) I found all the method at the geeksforgeeks.
 - The command that I research is the Find.
 - What I found interesting is -exec CMD for Find.
 The reason is that it shows if the command is sucessful by returning 0
 - ![image](wa.png)